-First, I wanted to clear the air a bit for those who have never used either tool.
-Optimizely is best used as a tool for A/B testing of various on-page elements of existing pages for the overall goal of increasing engagements and conversion rates.
+First, I wanted to provide a brief descriptor for those who have never used either tool.
+Optimizely is best used for A/B testing on-page elements of existing pages with the overall goal of increasing engagements and conversion rates.
 Unbounce, on the other hand, allows you to create a completely new page that does not use the existing site design.
 It is often used in conjunction with page search campaigns as a standalone landing page, but can also be used in the short-term as a static page on the website for all site traffic, including traffic from organic search.

 In order to start running tests, you’ll have to access your site’s code and place the Optimizely script before the closing </head> tag.
 It is recommended that you implement the script as high as possible in the header of your website to prevent what is known as “page flashing,” where the original version of your website flashes before the test version loads.

-The Optimizely interface is quite intuitive and allows a clean drag and drop style interface.
+The Optimizely interface is quite intuitive and allows a clean drag and drop style process.
 You’ll want to know some basic HTML before you do any major changes, but depending on your experience level, it’s generally pretty simple.
-You might be surprised what a slightly tweaked layout and a well-placed and perfectly colored call to action button will do for your engagement rates and conversions!
+You might be surprised what a slight layout change coupled with a well-placed, perfectly colored call to action button will do for your engagement rates and conversions.

 When used properly, Optimizely can be a powerful tool.
 You can improve conversion rates and return on investments for multiple channels in one fell swoop.
-Here’s an example of a test we ran for an e-commerce client recently.
-The only difference we tested was a black “add to cart” button vs. a red “add to cart” button.
+We ran a test for an e-commerce client recently.
+The only difference we tested was a black “add to cart” button versus a red “add to cart” button.
 The results are outstanding!

-Unbounce can be used and a standalone landing page tool for paid search campaigns, and I might add, it does that very well.
-You may not know that Unbounce can also be utilized as a landing page that is fully integrated with the site, and can also be used as a landing page to rank organically on search engines.
+Unbounce can be used as a standalone landing page tool for paid search campaigns, and I might add, it does that very well.
+You may not know, but Unbounce can also be utilized as a landing page that is fully integrated with your site and can be used to rank organically on search engines.
 Unbounce provides the functionality to either index, or noindex the page, and add SEO elements like title tags, meta tags, headings, and just about every other attribute you would need to optimize the perfect Unbounce page.
 If you haven’t noticed already, we love Unbounce.

 Unbounce can help you get some serious traction out of your lead generation efforts.
 Through testing, we’ve seen an improvement from 3 variations of landing pages.
 This includes going from a 2.72% conversion rate to 8.17%, and finally to 11.30%.
 That’s over 400% improvement in conversions!
 Don’t forget to implement the proper tracking with Google Analytics and goals, and you’ll be well on your way to the same(ish) results.